ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 Important:
 * we use `--filter 9` and `--giraffe` to make giraffe indexes on the subgraph covered by at least 9/90 haplotypes (filter does not apply to the reference).
 * we use `--reference GRCh38 CHM13v2` to specify an additional reference.
 In this case `CHM13v2` will still be clipped (but not filtered), and it will be treated as a reference path in vg (and therefore easier to query).
 You can add `--vcfReference GRCh38 CHM13v2` to make a VCF based on CHM13 too.
+* we use `--indexCores 63` to allow indexing and hal merging to be done in parallel, which can save quite a bit of time.

 ```
 cactus-graphmap-join ${MYJOBSTORE} --vg $(for j in $(for i in `seq 22`; do echo chr$i; done ; echo "chrX chrY chrM chrOther"); do echo ${MYBUCKET}/align-hprc-${VERSION}-mc-grch38/${j}.vg; done) --hal $(for j in $(for i in `seq 22`; do echo chr$i; done ; echo "chrX chrY chrM chrOther"); do echo ${MYBUCKET}/align-hprc-${VERSION}-mc-grch38/${j}.hal; done) --outDir ${MYBUCKET}/ --outName hprc-${VERSION}-mc-grch38 --reference GRCh38 --filter 9 --giraffe --vcf --gbz --gfa --vg-chroms --batchSystem mesos --provisioner aws --defaultPreemptable --nodeType r5.16xlarge --nodeStorage 1000 --maxNodes 1 --indexCores 63  --logFile hprc-${VERSION}-mc-grch38.join.log